Tutorial: Switch only operation with Dell Enterprise SONiC in GNS3

 Build the topology in GNS3

-1. Add the agent vm a switch and two hosts.
+1. Add the Site Controller vm, a switch and two hosts.

-Note that connecting the agent to the “Cloud” is not strictly required if the virtual machine is connected to the host’s NAT the effect would be the same.
+Note that connecting the Site Controller to the “Cloud” is not strictly required.
+If the virtual machine is connected to the host’s NAT the effect would be the same.
 However zero touch provisioning might not work.

 Register the switch in MetalSoft using the CLI